Types of communication

 - Attach videos and images.

-A group of professionals using a chat app, such as Pumble, to discuss the design solutions for a website their company is currently working on.
+A group of professionals is using a business messaging app to discuss design solutions for a website their company is currently working on.

-For this purpose, they may use a public channel called #design.
+For this purpose, they may use a public channel aptly titled #design.

-This channel may include only the people who hold the position of designers in the company.
-But, it may also include people who hold the position of copywriters, illustrators, and other professionals who play a role in the design process.
+The channel in question could be limited to those who work as designers for the company.
+Alternatively, it could also include copywriters, illustrators, and other professionals who play a role in the design process.